garrandall/popular-music-data/tracks/i-wish-it-was-me-tyrone-davis.md

 Oh, I saw him today
 For the very first time
 And when you put your arms around him
-Ooh, baby, I almost went out of my mind
+Oh, baby, I almost went out of my mind

 Cause with him, you seem so happy
-Ooh, how I wished it was me
+Oh, how I wished it was me

 Who was making you laugh that way
 Oh, love